p9c/podlegacy/docs/README.md

 **2.1.1 Windows Installation**<br />

 * Install the MSI available at: https://github.com/parallelcointeam/pod/releases
-* Launch btcd from the Start Menu
+* Launch pod from the Start Menu

 <a name="PosixInstallation" />